cruces13/DND-Char-Gen/README.md

 ﻿# 5e D&D Random Character Generator

 This is a random character generator for D&D 5e written in python.
+There has been some logic implemented in order to create characters according to trends noted in races/classes.

 ## Usage